-The procedure is as follows:

-1. The parent brings the medication to the school office in the labeled bottle for the student.

-2. Supply of medication should be just enough for administration to the student while at school.

-3. If a student is on continuous medication, request that the pharmacy label two bottles, one for use at home and one for school use.

-4. The student may be assisted by a school nurse or the nurses' designee.
+- The procedure is as follows: - 1.
+The parent brings the medication to the school office in the labeled bottle for the student. - 2.
+Supply of medication should be just enough for administration to the student while at school. - 3.
+If a student is on continuous medication, request that the pharmacy label two bottles, one for use at home and one for school use. - 4.
+The student may be assisted by a school nurse or the nurses' designee.

-All medication, including inhalers, must be housed in the main office and the administration of such be supervised by school personnel.
-Students may not have any drugs or medications with them during the school day.
+Board Policy 5141.21 allows for students to carry inhalers and epi-pens.
+Students are not allowed to keep any other forms of medication in their possession during school hours.

+Illness and Contagious Diseases

 If a child has a contagious disease such as chicken pox or measles, please notify the school immediately so that steps can be taken to prevent epidemics.
 The child may be readmitted to school only if the contagious period of the disease has passed.